1978 National League Championship Series: Game 4

 Facing elimination once again in Game 4, the Phillies loaded the bases with nobody out in the first inning but could not score.
 The Dodgers then struck first in the second inning on a double by Ron Cey and an RBI single by Dusty Baker, the first of four hits he would collect in this game.
 Greg Luzinski put the Phillies back on top with a two-run homer in the third.

 Cey tied it in the fourth with a home run, then Steve Garvey gave the Dodgers the lead with a homer, his fourth of the series, in the sixth.
 The home run was also his fifth extra base hit of the Series and tied Bob Robertson's 1971 NLCS records for home runs and extra base hits in a League Championship Series.
 But, Bake McBride tied it once again for the Phillies in the seventh with a home run of his own.

 In the bottom of the tenth, Tug McGraw retired the first two Dodger batters, but then surrendered a walk to Cey.
 Baker then hit a soft line drive to center field.
 Garry Maddox (who by 1978 had won the fourth of his eight gold gloves) got a late break on the ball, appeared to recover in time, but dropped the ball.
 Now, Cey was on second and Baker on first.
 The next batter, Bill Russell, lined a base hit to center.
 With Cey running because there were two out, Maddox faced a do or die play to get the ball and fire home; Maddox charged, but the ball skipped past him, enabling Cey to score the winning run.

+The Dodgers and Phillies faced each other in the NLDS in 2025; longtime fans noted that the 2025 series was a mirror image of the 1978 NLCS between both teams, as just like in that series, the Dodgers stole the first two games on the road in Philadelphia, then the Phillies routed the Dodgers in Game 3 in Los Angeles, and then the Dodgers won Game 4 in extra innings on a misplayed ball by the Phillies.

+Prior to the 2025 NLDS, the Phillies won the last three postseason meetings against the Dodgers, which were the NLCS in 1983, 2008, and 2009.